 Ess-a-Bagel and Russ & Daughters

-It’s true that the bagel scene has improved around the country, with many decent bagels now available in former bagel deserts.
+It’s true that the bagel scene has improved around the country, even in former bagel deserts.
 Still, there’s nothing quite like the real New York deal.
 You can order by the dozen, with or without lox, from Ess-a-Bagel or Russ and Daughters, with the possibility of adding on a babka or American caviar from the latter.

 CHICAGO